 You can follow me via Burning Man Meets TED aka @igorbeuker.

-The algorithm will get you more on digital marketing, trends, tech, and entertainment if you follow me.
+If you follow me, the algorithm will give you more on digital marketing, trends, tech, and entertainment.

 In my opinion, Clubhouse could improve its web platform a lot.
-Searching and matchmaking (topics, peers, etc) could be much smarter.
+Searching and matchmaking (topics, peers, etc) could be much brighter.
 It would improve relevancy for all users.

-Come for the tool, stay for the network platforms, depend on smart tooling and relevancy.
+Come for the tool, stay for the network platforms, and depend on innovative tooling and relevancy.

-I do not like the fact that all content and conversations are getting lost immediately.
+I wouldn’t say I like that all content and conversations are lost immediately.
 It destroys long-tail content opportunities at the door.

-The fact that Clubhouse is still excluding all Android users?
-Not brilliant for many reasons.
+The fact that Clubhouse still excludes Android users is not brilliant for many reasons.
 That’s not inclusive at all.

-If this pandemic has finally faded, will the Clubhouse popularity plummet again?
-That’s what many of you have asked me recently.
+If this pandemic finally fades, will the Clubhouse’s popularity plummet again?
+Many of you have asked me recently.

 If Clubhouse fixes the above issues fast, they might be OK.
 It might also end like MySpace or Snapchat, stuck in the middle.